rcywongaa/spacemining-sim/README.md

 1. I plan to scale this to large number of robots and didn't want to simulate the physics of every single one.
    Note that Gazebo is still used when simulating the sensor and robot arm during arm motion planning.
 1. [Gazebo vs *\<insert game engine\>*](https://discourse.ros.org/t/why-do-we-use-gazebo-instead-of-unreal-or-unity/25890/15).

-## Open Questions
-- Can SpaceROS work with normal ROS2?
-- Does ros2-rust work with SpaceROS?